Maeve (film): Plot

 In Belfast during the Troubles, a soldier knocks on Martin Sweeney's door and warns him about a bomb.
 While waiting it out, he writes to his daughter, Maeve, who is at a party.

 Having just landed at the airport, Maeve takes a bus bound for Belfast.
-While on the bus, the film flashbacks to a teenaged Maeve visiting her then-boyfriend, Liam Doyle.
+While on the bus, the film flashbacks to a younger Maeve visiting her then-boyfriend, Liam Doyle.
 The two make love.
-Shortly after getting off the bus, there is a flashback to teenaged Maeve confronting a boy for hitting her sister, Roisin.
+Shortly after getting off the bus, there is a flashback to younger Maeve confronting a boy for hitting her sister, Roisin.
 Later that day, loyalist marches are happening on their street.
 As the family watch the marches on TV, something is thrown at and smashes their window.
 The flashback ends with the family moving out of the dominantly unionist street.

 While Maeve is riding home in a taxi, they are stopped by soldiers because of an active bomb threat.
 There, she's reunited with her parents, who are already waiting outside.

 Roisin is stopped by soldiers while coming home from work.
 They question her and bring her home.
 By the fireplace, she tells Maeve the story of a sleepover during a friend's birthday where a soldier walked into the room and got into bed between them, stating that he's dying to have sex with one of them.
 The soldier left after they screamed.

 In a flashback, Maeve and Liam walk into a pub.
 Maeve expresses desire to leave because her uncles, Joe and Colm, are also there.
 Joe buys them drinks and invites them to their table.
 He tells the story of when he and Colm buried a box of gelignite under a flowerbed in Martin's house, an operation which landed Martin a year in the Crumlin Road Gaol.
 As they're laughing, Maeve gets up and says, "You did that to your own brother and he never told on you."
 When Joe suggests that her mother, Eileen, might have informed on them, she states that her mother kept the family together while he was in prison.
-She smashes the glasses on the table and runs out, with Liam running after her.
+She smashes the glasses off the table and runs out, with Liam running after her.
 She tells him that she has to get away from Belfast.

 Roisin tells Maeve a story about a masked man attempting to hijack the taxi she and Eileen were in.
 Roisin and the driver got out, but Eileen leapt at the man and berated him.
 The man lunged back.
 Two other men intervened and told them to get back in the taxi and drive away.

 In a flashback, child Maeve waits in the van while Martin tries to sell cakes.
 A man opens the van door and asks whether they came from the Free State in an accusing manner.
 Martin gets back and drives off.